 In both the Vita Oswaldi and the Vita Kenelmi, the perpetrators' eyes are a focus of punishment.
 In the Vita Oswaldi, one of the unidentified murderers loses his eyes, and, more dramatically, in the Vita Kenelmi, in disbelief Cwoenthryth says that if it is indeed Kenelm's body being brought back to the town, then her eyes should fall out, and they do.
 The inclusion of vitae, in which the perpetrators are exposed through such public and grotesque punishment, must have been appealing to a community that felt wronged or disadvantaged by Edward's murder and Æthelred's accession.
-Máire Johnson has shown that this theme is also prevalent in Irish vitae, in which the inner blindness.
+Máire Johnson has shown that this theme is also prevalent in Irish vitae, in which the inner blindness of those who mistreat saints is manifested in the punishment of outer blindness.
 In many of the cases in Irish vitae, the physical reality of the blinding prompts the individuals to realize their of child-martyrs, both in England and elsewhere, follow a similar pattern as "all legends revolve around issues of succession to political power and treacherous betrayal."
 The betrayal is central to the author's creation of a pious identity for these victims, as the children in the narrative have not had the opportunity to establish their own.
+97